darlean-io/darlean.ts/examples/src/oracle/4_scale_it_up/readme.md

 We use command line arguments to pass the config file to the client and server application, and to override certain settings in [package.json](../../../package.json):
 ```
-"example:oracle:4:cluster1:server": "node lib/oracle/4_scale_it_up/server.js --darlean-config config/oracle/cluster1/config.json5 --darlean-app-id server --darlean-runtime-enabled true",
+$ node lib/oracle/4_scale_it_up/server.js --darlean-config config/oracle/cluster1/config.json5 --darlean-app-id server --darlean-runtime-enabled true
-"example:oracle:4:cluster1:client": "node lib/oracle/4_scale_it_up/client.js --darlean-config config/oracle/cluster1/config.json5 --darlean-app-id client",
+$ node lib/oracle/4_scale_it_up/client.js --darlean-config config/oracle/cluster1/config.json5 --darlean-app-id client
 ```
 So, for the server, we set the app-id to `server`, and enable the runtime to make it a runtime node.
 For the client, we set the app-id to `client`, and do not make it a runtime node.

-Note: in this example, we have chosen to combine our server nodes (that contain our own actors) with the runtime functionality.
+*Note: in this example, we have chosen to combine our server nodes (that contain our own actors) with the runtime functionality.
 That is not required.
 It is also possible to define several (typically 3) dedicated runtime nodes, 2 or more server nodes, and then one or more client nodes.
-Which approach you take depends on availability requirements, how pure you are in conceptually having things right, and the amount of money you want to spend on hosting.
+Which approach you take depends on availability requirements, how pure you are in conceptually having things right, and the amount of money you want to spend on hosting.*

 ### Separate configuration files